-David Furr has received the annual St. Clair Bayfield Award presented by the Actors’ Equity Foundation for his performance as Orlando in the Public Theatre’s production of Shakespeare’s AS YOU LIKE IT presented at the Delacorte Theatre in Central Park.
-The announcement was made by Arne Gundersen, President of the Foundation.
+Louis Cancelmi received the annual St. Clair Bayfield Award presented by the Actors’ Equity Foundation for his performance as Achilles in the Public Theater’s Shakespeare in the Park production of Troilus and Cressida.
+The award was presented at Actors’ Equity

-The award, which was established in 1973 in memory of Equity member St. Clair Bayfield, honors the best performance in a supporting role by an Actor in a Shakespearean play in the New York metropolitan area.
-The recipient received a $1,000 check and a crystal plaque, which was presented at Equity’s Eastern Regional Membership Meeting on Friday, January 11, 2012 at the Equity office, 165 West 46th Street, New York City.
+Established in 1973 in memory of Equity member St. Clair Bayfield, the award honors the best performance in a supporting role by an actor in a Shakespearean play in the New York City metropolitan area.
+The recipient receives a $1,000 check and an engraved crystal plaque.

-The Judges Panel for the Bayfield Award includes: Joe Dziemianowicz, Daily News; Adam Feldman, ime Out NY, Harry Haun, Playbill; and David Rosenberg, Back Stage.
+The judges for the Bayfield Award are: Joe Dziemianowicz, Daily News: Adam Feldman, Time Out New York; Susan Haskins, Theater Talk; Harry Haun, Playbill; and David Rosenberg, The Hour Newspapers.

 Arizona Theatre Service